 The Tasman Peninsula is located in south-east Tasmania, Australia roughly 75 km south-east of Hobart, and is connected to the Forestier Peninsula, via an isthmus called Eaglehawk Neck.
 The Tasman Peninsula is surrounded by water; to the north by Norfolk Bay, to the northwest by Frederick Henry Bay, to the west and south by Storm Bay, and to the east by the Tasman Sea.

 Paddlers are mesmerised by the spectacular dolerite cliffs, unique rock formations, blowholes, kelp forests and hidden sea caves.
 The famous Three Capes walk affords fantastic views of sea arches, sheltered bays and beautiful sandy beaches.
 Tasman National Park has a myriad of flora (the rare Cape Pillar sheoak) and fauna (Australian furs seals, penguins, dolphins and migrating whales).
 Other attractions are the World Heritage Port Arthur Historic Site (penal settlement) and Coal Mines Historic Site (convict operated coal mine).

-After a day of paddling and hiking, enjoy a gourmet meal featuring local produce at our exclusive waterfront base, The Bolthole, Pirates Bay.
+After a day of paddling and hiking, enjoy a gourmet meal featuring local produce, fresh seafood and a complimentary selection of wine, beer and cider each evening at our exclusive waterfront base, The Bolthole.

 - Return transfers between Hobart city and the Tasman Peninsula.